 I walked into the cinema and asked to see Fantastic Creatures.
 That’s the level of interest and knowledge I had about the Harry Potter spin-off Fantastic Beasts and Where to Find Them.
 I wasn’t a fan of the main movies, and only saw four out of the eight on the big screen.

-Newt Scamander (Eddie Redmayne) – socially awkward, but with a deep love and respect for all magical and marvelous beasties – was expelled from school after a ‘misunderstanding’ involving one of his critters.
+Newt Scamander, socially awkward, but with a deep love and respect for all magical and marvelous beasties, was expelled from school after a ‘misunderstanding’ involving one of his critters.
 So far, so Hagrid.

-But unlike the gruff half-giant gamekeeper, gangly magizoologist Newt still has his wand (!) and can perform magic.
+But unlike the gruff half-giant gamekeeper, gangly magizoologist Newt still has his wand and knows how to wield it.

 - Cursed Child Review – Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

-The international climate is also grim as baddie wizard Gellert Grindelwald has begun his reign of terror.
-Chuck religious nutter Samantha Morton into the mix with her one-woman-band anti-witch Salem brigade, and it’s clearly bad timing.
+The international climate is grim, as baddie wizard Gellert Grindelwald has begun his reign of terror.
+Chuck religious nutter Samantha Morton into the mix with her one-woman-band anti-witch Salem brigade, and Newt’s arrival is bad timing.

 Disgraced former Auror Tina (Katherine Waterston) – who rooms with her winsome sister Queenie (Alison Sudol) – makes herself even more unpopular with the magical authorities by bonding with Newt and his new-found No-Maj sidekick.

-A lot like their British counterpart, the American wizard government is secretive and oppressive, but naturally just a bit more glamorous.
-Carmen Ejogo is magic president and the incredibly handsome Auror Percival Graves (Colin Farrell) stalks the alleyways.
+A lot like their British counterpart, the American wizard government is secretive and oppressive, but naturally just a bit more glamorous, with Carmen Ejogo as president and the incredibly handsome Auror Percival Graves (Colin Farrell) stalking the alleyways.
 (This guy is something to brag about, while our British witches simper over the likes of Gilderoy Lockhart.)